We have two pre-summit options this year.

 The Health Catalyst User Group and Customer Advisory Board will take place all day on Tuesday September 11 starting with a special “Breakfast with the Product Champions” at 7:30 where you will have breakfast with the product development teams.

-This year the user group will start with strategy updates from Dan Burton and Dale Sanders, followed by a morning filled with user-selectable product breakout sessions.
+Then user group will start with strategy updates from Dan Burton and Dale Sanders, followed by a morning filled with user-selectable product breakout sessions.
 These sessions will focus on sharing our product strategies and vision, helpful use cases, future roadmap, and substantive Q&A section where we will ask for your input and feedback.

 Product Breakout Sessions (Choose two to attend)